nma100/uns-domains-lookup/README.md

 # Unstoppable domains lookup
 This application retrieves records and metadata of an unstoppable domain.
-Alchemy API is used to read domain data.
+Alchemy API is used to get domain data.

 * Video demo : https://youtu.be/iN9LiPM33vc
 * Site demo : http://uns-domains-lookup.mywire.org